 The Quick Plan offers a broad price.
-When you take advantage of the Advanced Plan you input customized options and the planner will calculate pricing based on your unique selections.
-Be sure to save your Quick Plan in order to be automatically upgraded to the Advanced Plan.
+Be sure to save your Quick Plan in order to be automatically upgraded to the FREE Essentials version.

-Traditional cremation, on the other hand, typically refers to a cremation that includes a memorial service or funeral (the body is present).
+On the other hand, traditional cremation typically refers to a cremation that includes a memorial service or funeral (the body is present).
 Like direct cremation, the cost includes actual cremation costs and the price for the memorial service or funeral.
 It is more challenging to calculate a general cost estimate for a traditional cremation because you have many options for the type of service you have.
 For example, if you plan to have a funeral along with the cremation, you may be required to purchase embalming.